 • Self-loathing, feelings of worthlessness, self-hate, and guilt and pessimism

 • Becomes socially withdrawn

 As compared to women, men complain about fatigue, irritability, sleep problems, and loss of interest in work and hobbies.
 Other signs and symptoms in men include anger, aggression, violence, reckless behavior, and substance abuse.

 As compared to men, women develop depression at an early age and episodes recur more often.
-Women experience anxiety, dependent disorder and eating disorder.
+Women experience anxiety, dependent disorder, and an eating disorder.

-Teenagers loose interest in activities they liked before, experience weight changes, substance abuse and suicidal thoughts.
+Teenagers lose interest in activities they liked before, experience weight changes, substance abuse and suicidal thoughts.